5 steps to START PLANNING YOUR WEDDING?

 Planning your wedding may feel like an overwhelming task right now, but you can easily break it down into bite-size, manageable chunks.

-Here are the first 5 steps to help you get started, with each step you will pick up knowledge and help you to get the ball rolling….
+Here are the first 5 steps to help you start planning your wedding, with each step you will pick up knowledge and help you to get the ball rolling….
 Each step leads on to the next one.
 Enjoy the process, it’s an exciting time!

 ENJOY BEING ENGAGED!
 This is a special time for you both as you share your news with family and friends, immerse yourselves in the celebrations and enjoy the excitement that being newly engaged brings.
 Don’t forget to document these special moments and the beginning of your new lives together with loads of photos.